madMAx43v3r/xpmpool/README.md

 - Configure libwt include paths etc.
 - OR: just use the existing makefile and set env variables when necessary to find libs
 - Compile
-- OR: just use the existing binary, may work

 Use src/build.sh to compile the protobuf definition if needed.